 If you see this after your page is loaded completely, leafletJS files are missing.

 Giant sequoias are unique trees – they are the largest single-stem trees in the world and some of the oldest living beings in the world with proven age of 3,500 years.
-These trees grow in small area – on the western slopes of Sierra Nevada mountains in California.
+These trees grow in a small area – on the western slopes of the Sierra Nevada mountains in California.

 King of Converse Basin grove

-Boole tree by far is the largest tree in Converse Basin grove of giant sequoias.
+Boole tree by far is the largest tree in the Converse Basin grove of giant sequoias.
 Earlier this forest was magnificent, with thousands of magnificent sequoias in it, but in 1892 – 1918 here were cut most of the giant trees and now some 60 – 100 large trees remain.

-Until 1931 this tree frequently was named as the largest tree in the world, just like another giant – General Grant Tree.
-Now General Grant Tree is the second largest and Boole Tree – sixth largest sequoia.
+Until 1931 this tree frequently was named the largest tree in the world, just like another giant – General Grant Tree.
+Now General Grant Tree is the second largest and Boole Tree – the sixth largest sequoia.

-The height also is beyond impressive – 81.9 m and calculated volume of its trunk is 1,203 m³.
+The height also is beyond impressive – 81.9 m and the calculated volume of its trunk is 1,203 m³.

 It is amazing that the trunk of this tree and its dead branches are seen even on the satellite images on Google Earth.